The Heida circuit tour is a diverse and beautiful all-mountain route on which bikers can enjoy flowing single-trail descents.

 The “Kinderwelt” children’s paradise in Visperterminen features lovingly designed, unconventional playgrounds inside five traditional Valais barns.

-Safety informationUse marked bike trails and routes only, and observe all signposting.
-Please close gates after passing through.
-Please be considerate to walkers and to plants and animals.
+Safety informationUse marked bike trails and routes only, making sure you observe all signposting.
+Kindly close gates after passing through.
+Please be considerate to walkers, as well as to plants and animals.
 As a rule, walkers have priority.
 When planning, take into account participants’ fitness level and ability.
 All riding is at one’s own risk.

 View this tour on SwitzerlandMobility: